 Whether it is 10 years or 40 years away, retirement is probably one of your long-term financial goals.
 And your investments will need to provide income when a job no longer does.
 So how much money do you need?
 The rule of 25 is a quick rule of thumb.
 Take the amount of money you need from your portfolio each year and multiply that number by 25.
 That’s about how much you need your portfolio to be worth when you retire.

 Taking an appropriate amount of market risk may be necessary because it’s difficult to meet long-term goals with only short-term investments.
-The most quoted “rule” of investing – the “Rule of 72” – illustrates this point.
+The most quoted rule of investing – the “Rule of 72” – illustrates this point.
 Take 72 and divide it by your expected return, and that’s about how long it will take your money to double.
-Therefore, earning a 7% return will take just over 10 years to double, while a 3% return will take nearly 24 years, and a 1% return will take nearly 70 years to double.
+Therefore, earning a 7% return will take just over 10 years to double, while a 3% return will take about 24 years, and a 1% return will take more than 70 years to double.

 Source: Edward Jones estimates.
 The Rule of 72 is a general rule of thumb that is for illustrative purposes only.
 It assumes a constant rate of return.

-Focus on the long-term.
+Focus on the long term.
 Typically, market declines are not what derail our investment strategy – it’s our reactions to those declines.
-While stocks certainly can be volatile in the short-term, the long-term trend for stocks has been positive.
-And to increase the diversification of your portfolio, we recommend holding some of your portfolio in fixed-income investments.
+While stocks certainly can be volatile in the short term, the long-term trend for stocks has been positive.
+And to increase the diversification of your portfolio, we recommend holding some of it in fixed-income investments.
 Your specific mix of stocks and bonds will be driven primarily by your unique financial goals, comfort with risk and retirement timeline.

 Be disciplined.
 While working toward your goals, it’s important to remain focused and adhere to your long-term strategy.